bertuginal/Face-Mask-Detection/README.md

 ## :clap: And it's done!
 Feel free to mail me for any doubts/query :email: bertuginal@yahoo.com

-:star: If you like my project, can you click the star to support me?
+:star: <b>If you like my project, can you click the star to support me?</b>